kvh8899/week13-project/README.md

 ### Did You Know?

 The codex, a bound collection of handwritten contents on non-paper materials, is the historical ancestor of the modern book.
-Conveniently, for our purposes, its pronunciation and spelling imply e**X**change of information, and echo computer **code**, a prominent feature of innovation and technology.
+Conveniently, for our purposes, its pronunciation and spelling imply e**x**change of information, and echo computer **code**, a prominent feature of innovation and technology.

 ## Technologies Used